redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

 <!-- {% endraw %} -->

 So after our environment and dependencies are set up, we're running tests (assuming you have them 😅) and building the project using the Netlify CLI, and finally deploying with the `--prod` flag, which makes it a production deployment to the live site.
-We're using the TOKEN and ID secrets we've defined earlier on the `build` and `deploy` commands.
+We're using the NETLIFY_AUTH_TOKEN and NETLIFY_SITE_ID secrets we've defined earlier on the `build` and `deploy` commands.

 We're using [Github
 Environments](https://docs.github.com/en/actions/reference/environments) and